- The Intrepid Experience

-Scan the woods for deer, elephants and birdlife in Yala National Park.
-The park is also home to one of the highest densities of leopards in the world, so get ‘spotting’!
+Scan the woods for deer, elephants and birdlife in Yala National Park, which is also home to one of the highest densities of leopards in the world.

 Bask on the white sands of Tangalle, then peruse the fresh catch on offer at the seafood markets and have it cooked up before your eyes at a local seaside restaurant.
 Perhaps be tempted by favourite local dish, Ambulthiayal (sour fish curry) or just sit back with feet in the sand and a frosty Lion beer.

 Meet Unawatuna’s famed stilt fishermen and hear how their livelihoods and lifestyles have changed post-tsunami.
 You may even get the chance to taste the local drop, toddy (a drink made from palm tree sap) or coconut arrack.

 On our return to Colombo we stop in a town to see how local people prepare the jadi fish (a traditional way of fermenting fish).
 We arrive back in Colombo at approximately 3pm, depending on traffic conditions.
 If you plan to fly out on this day we recommend that you book a late evening flight.
 If you are planning on staying on for an additional night why not get together for a final group dinner over flavoursome Sri Lankan cuisine and recount the highlights of this tantalizing food adventure.

 More trips like this...